jonbarrow/CemUI/README.md

 - run `build.bat`
 - app will be built to `builds/CemuManager-win32-ia32`

-To run Cemu-Manager, simply run `dev-run.bat`
+To run Cemu-Manager, simply run `CemuManager.exe`

 ## Releases